werner291/oblot-sim/README.md

 }
 ```

-Finally, if you wish, you can run the GUI to visualise the simulation.
+Finally, if you wish, you can run the nl.tue.oblotsim.GUI to visualise the simulation.

 ```
-GUI.runGUI({}, sim);
+nl.tue.oblotsim.GUI.runGUI({}, sim);
 ```

-## How to use the GUI
+## How to use the nl.tue.oblotsim.GUI

 ![alt text](doc/screenshot.png "Logo Title Text 1")

-When opening the GUI, you will be presented with an overview of the current state of the simulation.
+When opening the nl.tue.oblotsim.GUI, you will be presented with an overview of the current state of the simulation.

 In the middle of the screen (2), you are presented with an overview of the robots, and their positions at the current timestamp.
 The robots are drawn as disks with a black outline, their fill color corresponding to their current state: sleeping (white), moving (green) or computing (red).